frsyuki/pg_logical_cdc/README.md

-# pg_logical_stream
+# pg_logical_cdc

-pg_logical_stream captures change data of a PostgreSQL in a programmable manner.
+pg_logical_cdc captures change data of a PostgreSQL in a programmable manner.
 It dumps [logical replication log stream](https://www.postgresql.org/docs/11/logical-replication.html) to STDOUT so that your application can capture changes applied to PostgreSQL.

-pg_logical_stream dumps a change record with a offset of the record in WAL (called `LSN`).
+pg_logical_cdc dumps a change record with a offset of the record in WAL (called `LSN`).
 Your application can use the offset as the unique identifier of the record.
-Also, once your application certainly consumes a record and doesn't need the same record again, put the offset to STDIN of pg_logical_stream (See Protocol section for details).
-Then, pg_logical_stream feedback the offset to PostgreSQL server so that replication resumes from the offset when your application crashes & restarts.
+Also, once your application certainly consumes a record and doesn't need the same record again, put the offset to STDIN of pg_logical_cdc (See Protocol section for details).
+Then, pg_logical_cdc feedback the offset to PostgreSQL server so that replication resumes from the offset when your application crashes & restarts.
 This ensures that your application receives all change data at least once.

-PostgreSQL's replication protocol allows to receive change data only from one client node at a time. pg_logical_stream supports poll-mode so that one of stand-by nodes can take over change data capturing immediately when the active node crashes.
+PostgreSQL's replication protocol allows to receive change data only from one client node at a time. pg_logical_cdc supports poll-mode so that one of stand-by nodes can take over change data capturing immediately when the active node crashes.

-pg_logical_stream is similar to [pg_recvlogical](https://www.postgresql.org/docs/11/app-pgrecvlogical.html).
+pg_logical_cdc is similar to [pg_recvlogical](https://www.postgresql.org/docs/11/app-pgrecvlogical.html).
-pg_recvlogical writes captured change data to a file as a stand-alone tool. pg_logical_stream is designed to run as a subprocess of an application.
+pg_recvlogical writes captured change data to a file as a stand-alone tool. pg_logical_cdc is designed to run as a subprocess of an application.

 ## Usage